When people most seek him, Jesus runs away.

 “Everyone is searching for you,” they say.
 “Everyone!”

 Perhaps the disciples finally see the promise of their initial calling come to fruition.
 They see their fishing nets full of people.
 They glimpse the possibilities of the Reign of God.

 “Come!
 Everyone is looking for you.”

-But instead of going back to heal the hurting, increase his following, teach the masses eager for his messages, he skips town.“Come let us go on to the neighboring towns to proclaim the message there,” Jesus says.
+But instead of going back to heal the hurting, increase his following, teach the masses eager for his messages, he skips town.

 Most of my life, it is this Jesus in Mark’s gospel that I have encountered, rather than the Jesus of our traditions that tell us he can be found if only we seek him.
 The Jesus I have experienced is the one that disappears just as I begin to glimpse him.
 The more I seek this Jesus the more elusive — frustrating, maddening, wild, homeless — he becomes.

 And the farther down the Way I follow, the more the figure of Jesus seems to dissipate, a clear vision of who he is blurring, dogma dissolving into the experience, the figure of Jesus merging with the whole world.

 Perhaps that is the point.
 Once Jesus has come, Jesus is always coming.
 Yet, at the same time, Jesus can come only by leaving us.
 In the disappearance, Jesus can no longer be found in an individual person.
 Rather we — and he, really — become liberated so that Jesus may be found everywhere and in everything.

 Jesus becomes absent so that we can experience the present.
 Jesus vanishes so we can resist the temptation to idolize him.
 Jesus disappears so that we can find him, so that we can find ourselves, but most of all so that we can find each other through him.